Philadelphia Zoning, Land Use, and Construction COVID-19 Update - May 6, 2020

 Pursuant to a March 19 order, updated on March 24, Pennsylvania Governor Tom Wolf ordered all non-life sustaining businesses in Pennsylvania to close their physical locations and to remain closed until further notice.
-The list of life sustaining and non-life sustaining businesses is available here.
-These non-life sustaining businesses will be allowed to open on a phased, regional basis beginning May 8.
+The non-life sustaining businesses will be allowed to open on a phased, regional basis beginning May 8.
 Certain construction related businesses, however, were permitted to reopen beginning May 1, as described in the Governor’s guidance.
-More information about the Governor’s phased approach can be found here.

 Until businesses are allowed to reopen, state agencies and local officials have been instructed to take enforcement actions against all non-life sustaining businesses that are not compliant.
 These enforcement actions include citations, fines, license suspensions, or criminal charges, along with the forfeiture of any applicable disaster relief, and the termination of State or grant funding, including Redevelopment Assistance Capital Project funding.